vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 ![alt text](screenshots/screenshot-windows-mapnwdrive.png "Screenshot Windows: Map network drive icon in This PC")

-Select a drive letter - any free letter is okay.
+Select a drive letter &mdash; any free letter is okay.
 Now enter the server address of the environment in the Folder field (see table above).

 ![alt text](screenshots/screenshot-windows-connectfolder.png "Screenshot Windows: folder input field when mapping network drive")